×

 We asked people if there is a lot of crime.
 They answered:

 "Cascais is generally considered to be a safe city, with low levels of crime.
 The city has a strong police presence and a good security infrastructure, making it a safe place to live and visit.
 The most common crimes reported in Cascais are petty theft and pickpocketing, which are usually concentrated in tourist areas.
-However, these types of crimes are relatively rare and can be avoided by taking basic precautions," said one expat who made the move to Cascais.
+However, these types of crimes are relatively rare and can be avoided by taking basic precautions," commented one expat who made the move to Cascais.

 Is there a lot of diversity?
 Are people in Cascais accepting of differences?

 "Cascais is a diverse city with a variety of cultures and backgrounds represented.
 People in Cascais are generally accepting of differences and embrace the diversity of the city.
-There is a strong sense of community and acceptance of different cultures, religions, and lifestyles," explained one expat living in Cascais, Portugal.
+There is a strong sense of community and acceptance of different cultures, religions, and lifestyles," remarked one expat living in Cascais, Portugal.

 Portugal Residency AdvisorsPortugal Residency Advisors